 - the same or above the Annual Market Salary Rate (AMSR) for the nominated position.

-The AMSR and the nominee’s annual earnings may be different as the Department of Home Affairs (DHA) will compare what the nominee is proposed to be earning against what an equivalent Australian worker would earn.
-Above all, these salary requirements help to ensure that overseas workers are not being underpaid and exploited.
-They also ensure that these visa programs are not used to undercut the Australian labour market.
+The AMSR and the nominee’s annual earnings may differ as the Department of Home Affairs (DHA) will compare what the nominee is proposed to earn against what an equivalent Australian worker would make.
+Above all, these salary requirements ensure that businesses do not underpay and exploit overseas workers.
+They also ensure these visa programs do not undercut the Australian labour market.
 This article will discuss the two salary requirements you must meet when nominating a foreign worker under the TSS visa.

 1. Ensure the Nominee’s Salary Meets or Exceeds the TSMIT

 The TSMIT is set by the DHA each year.
-It currently stands at AUD$53,900 plus superannuation.
-Therefore, this means that anyone on the TSS visa must be paid at this current rate or above.
+It currently stands at AUD$70,000 plus superannuation.
+Therefore, anyone on the TSS visa must receive a salary at this current rate or above.

-To meet the TSMIT requirement, you must also ensure that the:
+To meet the TSMIT requirement, you must also ensure the following:

-- nominee’s annual earnings meet or exceed the TSMIT;
+- the nominee’s annual earnings meet or exceed the TSMIT;

-- AMSR for the nominated position is no less than the TSMIT (however, you cannot pay your worker above the AMSR just to meet the TSMIT);
+- the AMSR for the nominated position is no less than the TSMIT (however, you cannot pay your worker above the AMSR purely to meet the TSMIT);

-- TSMIT does not include non-monetary benefits (e.g. a car or accommodation); and
+- the TSMIT does not include non-monetary benefits; and

-- any non-monetary benefits are paid in addition to the TSMIT.
+- any non-monetary benefits you offer are in addition to the TSMIT.

-A TSS visa application will not be approved unless the proposed salary for the nominee is above the TSMIT.
-However, there are some occupations that will be subject to conditions that set a minimum remuneration level higher than the TSMIT.
+A TSS visa application will be rejected if the proposed salary for the nominee is below the TSMIT.
+Moreover, some occupations will be subject to conditions that set a minimum remuneration level higher than the TSMIT.

 2. Ensure the Nominee’s Salary Meets or Exceeds the AMSR